Systematic Study of Amorphous ABC Heterostructures at the Atomic Scale as a Second-Order Nonlinear Optical Metamaterial: Results and discussion

-Polarization measurements were carried out to verify the symmetry properties of the ABC stacks.
-Figure \ref{fig:STA_polarization} shows s- and p-polarization of the SH signal from sample S3 as a function of the polarization angle of the fundamental field $\varphi$ with the angle of incidence $\vartheta=63^\circ$.
-S-polarization is represented by $\varphi=0^\circ$ and p-polarization by $\varphi=90^\circ$.
-The polarization measurements correspond with the symmetry group $C_{\infty v}$.
-The maximum SH signal is observed when both the fundamental and the second harmonic are p-polarized.
+Nonlinear polarization measurements were conducted to confirm the symmetry properties of ABC stacks.
+The linear polarization angle of the fundamental field, $\varphi$, was varied, while the second harmonic analyzer was fixed along the s- or p-polarization direction.
+At $\varphi=0^\circ$, the pump light is s-polarized, and at $\varphi=90^\circ$, it is p-polarized.
+Figure~\ref{fig:STA_polarization} displays the s- and p-polarized SH signals from sample S3 as a function of $\varphi$, with an incidence angle of $\vartheta=63^\circ$.
+The polarization data align with the $C_{\infty v}$ symmetry group, with the maximum SH signal observed when both the fundamental and SH fields are p-polarized.
+The discrepancy between the theoretical and experimental s-polarized SHG data may stem from the strain present in the ABC stack, which alters the nonlinear susceptibility tensor via the photoelastic effect \cite{Mennel2018}.

 Based on the experimental results for the p-polarized fundamental and the second harmonic in Fig. \ref{fig:STA_AOI}, the intensity of the second harmonic increases with decreasing ABC period thickness from 60\nobreakspace{}nm until 1.5\nobreakspace{}nm, where a maximum is observed.
 For periods thinner than 1.5\nobreakspace{}nm, the second harmonic signal decreases abruptly.
 As each layer is approximately 0.25\nobreakspace{}nm thick, intermixing at the interfaces likely degrades layer quality, and incomplete layer closure further reduces the SH signal.
 This hypothesis is supported by STEM imaging and XRR analysis of sample S2, which show no clear layers for an ABC period of $t_{\textup{ABC}}=0.7$\nobreakspace{}nm.
 The nonlinear model for the determination of $\chi^{\textup{(2)}}_{}$ is fitted to all SHG data across varying ABC periods, with selected curves shown in Fig. \ref{fig:STA07_AOI_fit}.